 - Technical sessions 10:30 a.m.-noon, 1-5 p.m.

 Lake Erie Maple Expo

 The Lake Erie Maple Expo has a number of co-sponsors, including the Northwest Pennsylvania Maple Syrup Producers Association, the Pennsylvania Maple Syrup Producers Council, the Ohio Maple Producers Association, the Western New York State Maple Producers and the Albion Future Farmers of America.
 More than 500 people attended the expo in 2015, and this year seven workshops will include presentations from industry leaders and university researchers.

-Speakers attending the expo include: Dr. Tim Perkins of the Cornell University Maple Program, Steve Childs and Dr. Michael Farrell from the University of Maine, and Kathy Hopkins and Les Ober from The Ohio State University.
-Glenn and Ruth Goodrich from Goodrich Maple Farm in Cabot, Vermont will also speak this year, and the latest technology developments will be presented by factory experts, according to the expo’s website.
+Speakers attending the expo include Dr. Tim Perkins of the Cornell University Maple Program, Steve Childs and Dr. Michael Farrell from the University of Maine, and Kathy Hopkins and Les Ober from The Ohio State University.
+Glenn and Ruth Goodrich from Goodrich Maple Farm in Cabot, Vermont will also speak this year, and the latest technological developments will be presented by factory experts, according to the expo’s website.

 Here is a summary of this year’s workshops: